✈ FREE EXPRESS SHIPPING ON ALL ORDERS

 - Look at Water

-One major benefit of wearing polarized lenses is to cut down on glare, like the kind you get when the sun is reflecting off water.
+One major benefit of wearing polarized lenses is to cut down on glare, like the kind you get when the sun is reflecting off the water.
 With a polarized sunglass, you won’t just see the surface of the water, but you’ll be able to look through into the water below, and maybe catch a fish swimming past.

 - Compare two pairs

-If you have a friend who uses polarized sunglasses, all you need to do is compare your with theirs.
+If you have a friend who uses polarized sunglasses, all you need to do is compare them with theirs.
 First, hold up your glasses and their glasses at the same time, and look through both of them at once.
 Then rotate one pair about 60 degrees.
-If both glasses are polarized, the are that overlaps becomes darker as they filter out excess light.
+If both glasses are polarized, the are that overlaps become darker as they filter out excess light.
 However, there won’t be any difference if your pair is not polarized.

 - Check the Label